jason-joy-lee/c14/readme.md

-updated from vs 2017 at 9:28 am by joy

-make a conflict by jason
-commit again

-updated from Github
+updated at 5:10 pm from linux